 Portions of the highway were closed until 3 a.m. as the scene was investigated.

 The auto accident lawyers at Gordon & Doner have seen first-hand just how tragic car crashes can be.
-That is why were are dedicated to fighting for the rights of those who have been injured because of another driver’s negligence.
+That is our personal injury lawyer s were are dedicated to fighting for the rights of those who have been injured because of another driver’s negligence.